jeniyat/cse_5521_AU20/programming_homeworks/HW_3_programming/Readme.md

 # Introduction

-In this homework, you are to implement NaiveBayes and HMM algorithm for tweet classifications
+In this homework, you are to implement NaiveBayes and Hidden Markov Model (HMM) algorithm for tweet classifications.

 * In Question 1, you will play with the Twitter Senitment Analysis data, where each tweet is tagged as with either Positive, Negative, or Neutral sentiment.

 * In Question 2, you will play with Twitter pos data data, where each word in the tweet is tagged corresponding part-of-speech tag.

 # Question 1: NaiveBayes Classification (50 pts)